davappler/introduction-to-crypto/TRADING.md

 - Market Stability: In times of market stress or sudden price movements, market makers help stabilize the market by absorbing excess supply or demand, which helps prevent extreme price swings.
 - Regulatory Requirements: In many financial markets, certain regulations require the presence of market makers to ensure orderly trading and fair pricing.

+NOTE:
+- The spreads differ on a market’s liquidity.
+Thus, market makers will less likely to provide liquidity to low-volume markets because of the risks and lack of demand for the asset.
+- Also, market makers will receive significantly reduced trading fees or no trading fees altogether.
+This is the second-way market makers like Wintermute make money.

 ```
 Notes in my own words